eosnetworkfoundation/product/transactions/read-only/parallel.md

 ```

 ### Requests Starvation Discussion
-- Comparing with executing all requests in the single main thread, offloading read-only transactions to a separate thread pool makes the time used to execute them available for other operations, resulting more operations are processed.
+- Comparing with executing all requests in the single main thread, offloading read-only transactions to a separate thread pool makes the time used to execute them available for other operations, result in more operations processed.
+- We are most concerned about starvation and delays of processing Net `signed_block` messages.
+  + Its priority is medium, which is higher than the majority of read operations.
+With the existing behavior in the single-threaded version of the read-only transaction feature (see PR https://github.com/AntelopeIO/leap/pull/558), `send_read_only_transaction` cannot starve `signed_block` messages since `send_read_only_transaction` has a low priority (same as `compute_transaction`).
+The same behavior holds in this design if `read-only-transaction-threads` is set to 0.
-- We are most concerned about starvation of NET `signed_block` message.
-Its priority is medium, which is higher than the majority of read operations.
-When `read window` is switched to `write window`, if the front operation in the write window queue is block sync, it is likely to be selected for execution.
-The worst case is a `signed_block` at the front of the queue right after the execution window is switched to `read window`, resulting in the `signed_block` message waits for the whole duration of `read window`.
-Configuring a small `read-only-read-window-ms` would reduce the waiting time for `signed_block`.
-Furthermore, `write window` is switched to `read window` only when there are read-only transactions in the read-only transaction queue; this means the main thread has already saved the time required to executing those read-only transactions.
-The `signed_block` is processed earlier than it would be in the existing single thread approach otherwise.
+  + When `read-only-transaction-threads` is greater than 0, the priority of selecting the `signed_block` message for processing during `write window` from the combined `write operation queue` and `read operation queue` is no different than with the existing behavior.
+However, it also does introduce the `read window` which can add additional latency before a `signed_block` message can be processed.
+The worst case is a `signed_block` message at the front of the queue right after the execution window switches to `read window`, resulting in the `signed_block` message waiting for the whole duration of `read window` before beginning processing.
+  + The `read-only-read-window-time-us` parameter bounds the additional waiting time added for processing `signed_block` messages due to this design.
+The `read-only-read-window-time-us` can be lowered to reduce the delay in processing `signed_block` messages, but it comes with the trade-off of lower deadline limit for read-only transactions.
-- Other operations not safe to read-only transactions are `compute_transaction` (low priority), `push_transaction` (low), `push_transactions` (low), `send_transaction` (low), `send_transaction2` (low), `push_block` (medium_low), `set_whitelist_blacklist` (medium_high), `schedule_protocol_feature_activations` (medium_high), `packed_transaction` (low).
-Those operations with low priority would not be scheduled even allowed to, if operations safe to read-only transactions are queued. `set_whitelist_blacklist` and `schedule_protocol_feature_activations` are not used frequently, `send_block` mostly not used (can be deprecated).
+- Other operations not safe to read-only transactions are `compute_transaction` (low priority), `push_transaction` (low), `push_transactions` (low), `send_transaction` (low), `send_transaction2` (low), `push_block` (medium_low), `update_runtime_options` (medium_high), `set_whitelist_blacklist` (medium_high), `schedule_protocol_feature_activations` (medium_high), `packed_transaction` (low).
+Under behavior with `read-only-transaction-threads` set to 0, the operations in the prior list with low priority would be competing for processing time with read-only transactions based on the order the request came in.
+So there is not much concern about increased risk of starvation or delays of such messages due to the introduction of the `read window` by setting `read-only-transaction-threads` to greater than 0.
+And again, concerns of added delays for some of these operations can be mitigated by setting a lower value for `read-only-read-window-time-us`.
+Among the other operations in the list (`update_runtime_options`, `set_whitelist_blacklist`, `schedule_protocol_feature_activations`, and `push_block`), they are very infrequently used in practice, not very timing sensitive, and `push_block` could even be deprecated.
 - In `read window`, whenever read-only transaction queue becomes empty, `read window` is switched to `write window`.
 This helps to process any write operations earlier if they are available.
-- To prevent read-only transactions from stuck in `read window` and prevent `write operations` from stuck in `write window` for too long, `read-only-write-window-ms` and `read-only-read-window-ms` should be configured to be small numbers, especially when `read-only-transaction-threads` is set to a big number (which results in more read-only transactions can be executed in shorter time).
-This promotes rapid toggling of the two windows and reducing starvation.
+- To prevent read-only transactions from getting stuck in the `read-only transaction queue` for too long and to prevent `write operations` from getting stuck in `write operation queue` for too long, `read-only-read-window-time-us` and `read-only-write-window-us` should be configured to be reasonably small numbers.
+This promotes rapid toggling between the two windows and reduces delays and starvation.
+However, `read-only-read-window-time-us` should not be too low to give enough time for a reasonable read-only transaction to successfully execute.
+Additionally, the ratio between `read-only-read-window-time-us` and `read-only-write-window-time-us` should be set to an appropriate amount to avoid starvation of either type of operations; when `read-only-transaction-threads` is set to a large number (and there are enough cores available on the machine to actually justify that number), that ratio can be made smaller.

 ## Thread Safety In Read Window